-- Schlöngener Loop and Hungarian Danube Bend
+- Marvel at the Schlögener Loop & Hungarian Danube Bend

-- Baroque Old Town of Györ
+- Visit the Baroque Old Town of Györ

 Passau has direct train connections to Salzburg, Munich (2.5h) and Vienna (3.5h), which are the most convenient airports.